- Location

 While this year's conference will be held as an in-person event, we will be offering

 a live stream option as we welcome our expanding global audience.
-All times displayed

 In-Person Registration

-The 2026 Nadia Rubaii Memorial Prize
+The 2026 Nadia Rubaii Memorial Award

-Every April in conjunction with Frontiers of Prevention, I-GMAP holds the annual Nadia Rubaii Memorial Prize and Lecture, in memory of our late founding director.
+Every April in conjunction with Frontiers of Prevention, I-GMAP holds the annual Nadia Rubaii Memorial Award and Lecture, in memory of our late founding director.
 We bring in an internationally visible figure in the global struggle for rights, dignity and justice, whose courage and compassion exemplify Nadia's work and character.

 M. Gessen is an opinion columnist for The New York Times and author of eleven books, including the National Book Award-winning The Future is History: how Totalitarianism Reclaimed Russia and The New York Times bestselling The Man Without a Face: The Unlikely Rise of Vladimir Putin.
 Their 2020 book, Surviving Autocracy, expands on their essay “Autocracy: Rules for Survival,” which went viral after Donald Trump’s first presidential victory.